 I found this great craft on Craftiments and had to include it for you to try yourself.
-Using just paper bowls, yarn, paint and a few more items you too could have these hanging in your home.
+Using just paper bowls, yarn, paint and a few more items you too could have amazing glow in the dark jellyfish hanging in your home.

-You will need coloured dyes, cotton socks or t-shirts and elastic bands for this one.
+You will need coloured dyes, cotton socks, towels or t-shirts and elastic bands for this one.

-You may also like – 6 Summer Science Experiments for Kids
+You May Also Enjoy 6 Summer Science Experiments for Kids

 #8.
 Sandpaper Art T-Shirts